jo-37/pdl-opt-glpk/Readme.md

 ## glpk\_bc

-This is a wrapper for `glpk` that takes the same arguments, with two
+This is a wrapper for `glpk` that takes the same arguments, but has two
-exceptions:
+differences:

-- It is capable of broadcasting over higher dimensions.
+- It is capable of broadcasting over higher dimensions of the coefficient matrix `a`.
 - The coefficient matrix `a` must be a true ndarray and cannot be a [PDL::CCS::Nd](https://metacpan.org/pod/PDL%3A%3ACCS%3A%3ANd) sparse matrix.